EvidentSolutions/enlight/README.md

+# Enlight

-Enlight is a library that provides syntax highlighting (basically tokenization) and source code detection for various languages.
+Enlight is a library that provides syntax highlighting and source code detection for various languages.

 # Getting started